A luxury cruise ship offloaded COVID-infected passengers in Darwin (NT Australia) after an outbreak during a journey in the Kimberley region.

 "Affected guests and crew were provided care by onboard medical specialists."

-The infected guests and crew were transported to an undisclosed location in Darwin in order to complete their isolation periods.
+The infected were transported to an undisclosed location in Darwin in order to complete their isolation periods.

 All unaffected passengers and crew disembarked as normal and were fully vaccinated, as per law.